Bont voor Dieren (Fur for Animals) is a Dutch animal protection organization dedicated to the rights and protection of all fur-bearing animals.

 In the Netherlands, bans on fox and chinchilla farming were passed in 1995 and 1997 respectively.
 The phasing-out of these forms of fur production began in April 1998.
 By 1st April 2008, all fox and chinchilla farms in the Netherlands have finally ceased their operations.

-Unfortunately, the Netherlands are the third biggest producer of mink fur in the world: nearly 6 million mink are gassed each year.
-Only Denmark and China have a bigger mink fur industry.
+The Netherlands were one of the biggest producers of mink fur in the world.
+Nearly 6 million minks were gassed each year.
+Only Denmark and China had a bigger mink fur industry.

 Fur farming